zmkfirmware/zmk/docs/docs/features/underglow.md

 :::info

-If you are configuring SPI for an nRF52840 (or other nRF52) based board, double check that you are using pins that aren't restricted to low frequency I/O.
+If you are configuring SPI for an nRF52 based board, double check that you are using pins that aren't restricted to low frequency I/O.
 Ignoring these restrictions may result in poor wireless performance.
-You can find the list of low frequency I/O pins [here](https://infocenter.nordicsemi.com/index.jsp?topic=%2Fps_nrf52840%2Fpin.html&cp=4_0_0_6_0).
+You can find the list of low frequency I/O pins for the nRF52840 [here](https://infocenter.nordicsemi.com/index.jsp?topic=%2Fps_nrf52840%2Fpin.html&cp=4_0_0_6_0).

 :::

+### Other boards

+For other boards, you must select an SPI definition that has the `MOSI` pin as your data pin going to your LED strip.

 Here's another example for a non-nRF52 board on `spi1`: